qwerty-arun/Startup/Staring a startup.md

 ## Set an operating rhythm
 - Shipping product, launching new feature, reviewing/ reporting metrics and milestones.
 - Don't worry about a competitor at all.
 - "The competitor to be feared is the one who never bothers about you at all, but goes on making his own business better all the time.
-These are almost never the companies that put out press releases.
+These are almost never the companies that put out press releases".